-- A. Three based on video segments from the SERT coding - Present a brief video section to the class (a few minutes is sufficient), explaining what is significant about the selected segment, what you learned, and what questions were raised for you that you'd like the class to discuss - B. One formal case presentation comprised of the following components: (30 minutes plus 30 minutes discussion) - a) Present a brief overview of the case and the larger social context/equity issues involved.
-(5 minutes) - b.
-Explain how you are conceptualizing the case and your treatment goals and plan based primarily on one clinical model (or a clear integration of several models).
-(5-7 minutes) - c) Share three video segments that demonstrate your approach with the case.
-Introduce each with an explanation of what they illustrate.
-(15-20 minutes) - d) group discussion (30 minutes)
+A. Three video segments

+- Present a brief video segment to the class (a few minutes is sufficient) explaining what is significant about the selected segment, what you learned, and what questions were raised for you that you'd like the class to discuss.
+Please try to frame your presentation discussion using the SERT lens or another theoretical lens that you resonate with. - B. One formal case presentation comprised of the following components: (30 minute presentation, plus 30 minute discussion) - a) Present a brief overview of the case and the larger social context/equity issues involved. (~5 minutes) - b) Explain how you are conceptualizing the case and your treatment goals and plan based primarily on one clinical model (or a clear integration of several models). (~5-7 minutes) - c) Share 1-3 video segments that demonstrate your approach with the case.
+Introduce each with an explanation of what they illustrate. (~15-20 minutes) - d) group discussion (~30 minutes)